Image

 For hunters with a lower limb

-65October 5 to October 7Bows onlyFor hunters with a lower limb disability (notes below).
-Notes on WMU 65 below.
+65October 5 to October 7Bows onlyFor hunters with a lower limb disability (go to Opportunities for moose hunters with lower limb disabilities).
+For WMU specific rules, go to Moose Hunting in WMU 65.

 Moose hunting requirements